More than 70% of Change Initiatives fail, we want you to succeed

 As systemic organisational consultants we distinguish between levels of interventions - who needs to accomplish what when when with whom for the sake of what, exactly.

-E.g. how often does a change leader team meet, how long and what is on the agenda.
+E.g. how often does a team of responsible change leaders meet, how long and what is on the agenda.
 Which topics need to be worked out by whom (also cross-functionally) and by when.
 How many large sized events do you need to share, co-create and evaluate progress, and with whom.
 The result is a roadmap.

 Stakeholders are part of the relevant eco-system that needs to be integrated, always ask yourself who else is relevant in what stage.
 This might change along the process, so act accordingly and always, again ... communicate why you need whom in order to contribute what.